linancn/TianGong-AI-Unstructure-Serve/README.md

 pm2 status

-pm2 restart unstructured-gunicorn
+pm2 restart all
-pm2 stop unstructured-gunicorn
-pm2 delete unstructured-gunicorn

-pm2 logs unstructured-gunicorn
+pm2 status

 pm2 delete all